-Meet Bill Tewes
+The legendary Bill Tewes

-Bill Tewes (pronounced too-ess) has the life of which many divers can only dream.
+Bill Tewes (pronounced too-ess) had the life of which many divers can only dream.
 After being coerced into finishing his diving certification course while working as an engineer for an oil company in Grand Bahama Island, the Bahamas, he fell in love with the underwater world on his first open water dive.
 He continued his training, began leading divers and eventually in 1979, accepted a position as divemaster on the Yankee Trader for a 300 day, 31,500 mile, around-the-world cruise.

 After Papua New Guinea, Bill returned to his home town of Corsicana, Texas where he searched for a new place to open a dive shop.
 He learned of a shop for sale in the small island country St. Vincent, and in 1984, bought it, with its entire six sets of scuba gear.
 He continued his habit of hiring local people and training them to be the divemasters.
-Today, many of his staff have been with him for 15 years or more.
+Today, many of his staff have been with the operation for 25 years or more.
 Lots of loyalty!

-||Join us on:
+|Join us on:

 |St. Vincent -- Tips -- Maps -- Scuba Diving -- Dive Sites -- List of Dive Sites -- Dive Packages